eoatley/wortschatzkiste-backend/README.md

 # WortSchatzKiste Backend 🧠📚

-**WortSchatzKiste** (German for "word treasure chest" or "vocabulary chest") is a playful and educational web app to help users learn German vocabulary through dictionary lookups and spaced repetition games.
+**WortSchatzKiste** (German for "word treasure chest" or "vocabulary chest") will be a playful and educational web app to help users learn German vocabulary through dictionary lookups and spaced repetition games.

 ---